jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **I. A New Philosophy:** This part upgrades our philosophy to the Computer Age.
 It gets Main Street to see the big picture; that they're all player gods who must use digital tools to solve their own problems.

 **II.
 Building the Life Star:** Explains the new political and economic truth we'll see in the Computer Age with technologies like apps, bio-monitors, and big data.
-With these and other digital tools, we'll be able to create much more objective definitions of political and economic right and wrong.
+With these and other digital tools, we'll be able to create objective definitions of political and economic right and wrong.
 The Life Star will, therefore, remove phantom storytelling from our politics.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people won't accept what this new telescope shows us.

 **III.
 Starting Starfleet:** We'll conceptualize digital tools totally detached from the Industrial Age.
-These products will make The Computer Age lifestyle one of "perpetual profit."
+As the Industrial Age's material abundence helped us live in so-called "perpetual peace".
+Computer Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence, start Starfleet.

 ===

 Techvolution, A New Philosophy, has a pretty high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Computer Age.
 But we're using the philosophy of the Industrial Age to run our society.
-That means not since the Conservatism (1791), and Progressivism (1859) philosophy cards were clicked have we had fundamentally new ideas in politics.
+Always keep in mind the Conservatism, and Progressivism philosophy cards were clicked were clicked in 1791, and 1859 respectfully.

-We need a new ruling philosophy, built on all the accomplishments of the past, that factors in all the wondrous possibilities of digital technology.
+We need a new ruling philosophy.
+One built on the accomplishments of the past, but that factors in all the wondrous possibilities of digital technology.
 We need a philosophy that empowers the people on Main Street to again see the big picture; that they're player gods whose choices determine the health of society.
 Watching TV isn't politics.
 Making good choices is politics.
 You should still vote and debate what's best for your community.
 But using digital tools to improve your life is your most potent political power.
 If other people don't follow, get them on board.
 If they yell out in Twitter comments that "you can't change the world!" leave them behind.
 Evolution sure will.

-The people on Main Street today thus have the responsibility to find tools to solve their problems, which thereby solves the problems that plague today's middle class.
+The people on Main Street today thus have the responsibility to find tools to solve their problems, collaborate with others, and thereby help solve the problems that plague today's middle class.
 The duty to solve problems also requires the freedom to choose any tool they want.

-Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen gridlock, or 3D printing a tool for your new business.
+Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen gridlock, or 3D printing a custom tool for your new local business.
 The desire to seek out new tools is human evolution.
 Human evolution first happens in the human mind that reads a modern philosophy telling it to become a player god.
 We've upgraded our philosophy before.
 The book below is the best way I know how to do it for our society today.
 I hope it's good enough to click.

 https://youtu.be/oOOOfZWXPu4?t=8
 _These guys run a popular YouTube channel about computer hardware.
 They didn't like how YouTube changed in recent years and decided to make a new video service called Floatplane.
 That is real politics.
 Because it promotes evolution.
 It doesn't matter if Floatplane thrives or dies.
 We, as individuals, can only try new things and see what works.
 Solving problems, or supporting problem-solvers, is being a player god.
 Marching against climate change, screaming about Trump, or watching infotainment television is merely being an extra.
 The struggle within our society today is regular people don't think to act like player gods.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their stuff.
 More on overcoming that antagonism below._